Privacy Policy Cookie Policy Terms and Conditions

 Related Article: 6 Types of Breakups That Get Back Together - The Ultimate Guide

 You may be 100 percent on board with getting back together, which is obvious by the pain and anguish you're going through.
-But unfortunately for that plan, it would also require your ex, who was the one that left you, to all of a sudden change their mind and go back on what they just used a lot of emotional energy ending.
+But unfortunately for that plan, it would also require your ex, who was the one that left you, to all of a sudden change their mind on breaking up.
+They just used a lot of emotional energy ending things, so this is a long shot.

 Sounds easy, right?!?
 Nope.